Three-Dimensional Topological Twistronics

 We now consider a twisted cubic lattice in which the $n$th layer is rotated by $n\theta$ around $\hat{z}$ axis following Fig.~\ref{Fig1}(a).
 The effective Hamiltonian $\mathcal{H}_W$ for this twisted structure is given by

 where $t_{sp}$ characterizes the inter-orbital tunneling between neighboring layers.
 The summation over $\bg$ is restricted to the first shell of moir\'e reciprocal lattice vectors ($|\bg|=2\pi/a_M$ with moir\'e period $a_M$ equal to $a_0/\theta$), and $\phi_{\bg}$ is the orientation angle of $\bg$.
-Here the interlayer tunneling matrix is derived using a two-center approximation \cite{Bistritzer2011}, and we neglect the spatial modulation of interlayer intra-orbital tunneling.
+Here the interlayer tunneling matrix is derived using a two-center approximation, and the spatial modulation of interlayer intra-orbital tunneling is neglected, which are thoroughly explained in the SM \cite{SM}.
 Compared with the twisted graphite Hamiltonian, $\mathcal{H}_W$ does not have a scalar moir\'e potential term.

 We can extract an effective gauge field $\boldsymbol{\mathcal{A}}$ from $\mathcal{H}_W$, similar to the case of twisted graphite.
-The $\boldsymbol{\mathcal{A}}$ field has a vortex-antivortex lattice configuration in the moir\'e superlattices.
+The $\boldsymbol{\mathcal{A}}$ field has a vortex-antivortex lattice configuration in the moir\'e superlattices \cite{SM}.
 The corresponding pseudo magnetic field $b_z$ is given by

 which is illustrated in Fig.~\ref{Fig3}(b). $|b_z|$ peaks at two distinct types of positions in the moir\'e pattern, namely, integer positions $\boldsymbol{\mathcal{R}}=(n_x,n_y)a_M$ with $n_{x, y} \in \mathbb{Z}$ and half-integer positions $\boldsymbol{\mathcal{R}}_{1/2}=\boldsymbol{\mathcal{R}}+(\frac{1}{2},\frac{1}{2})a_M$, which are also locations of vortex cores of the $\boldsymbol{\mathcal{A}}$ field.
 We assume $t_{sp}/v_W>0$, and $b_z$ is positive and negative respectively at $\boldsymbol{\mathcal{R}}$ and $\boldsymbol{\mathcal{R}}_{1/2}$ for $0<k_z<\pi$.
 Being proportional to $\sin k_z$, $b_z$ represents a chiral magnetic field as it couples oppositely to the Weyl nodes with different topological charges.
 In the semiclassical picture, around $\boldsymbol{\mathcal{R}}$ ($\boldsymbol{\mathcal{R}}_{1/2}$) positions, this chiral magnetic field leads to chiral Landau levels that propagate along positive (negative) $\hat{z}$ direction for both Weyl nodes at $\kk_{\pm}$.
 These chiral Landau levels bound to vortex cores of the $\boldsymbol{\mathcal{A}}$ field can be considered to be vortex line modes (VLMs).
 The chirality of a VLM depends on its position in the moir\'e pattern.
 An important physical consequence is that an out-of-plane electric field can drive a real-space pumping of electrons from $\boldsymbol{\mathcal{R}}$ to $\boldsymbol{\mathcal{R}}_{1/2}$ positions, or vice versa.
 The 2D array of VLMs can further hybridize with each other, and we expect them to realize Weyl fermions with moir\'e-scale modulations in the wave functions.